-As part of our ESG operating model, Berkley has been building on efforts to increase the portfolio coverage of our Scope 1 and Scope 2 emissions disclosure, and in 2023 we further increased the number of locations included in the estimate.
-This is Berkley's third year calculating a global footprint, and we are using an estimation methodology consistent with the GHG Protocol.
+As part of our ESG operating model, Berkley has been building on efforts to increase the portfolio coverage of our Scope 1 and Scope 2 emissions disclosure, and in 2024 we began implementing third-party greenhouse gas emissions software to help automate the calculations.
+This is Berkley's fourth year calculating a global footprint, and we are using an estimation methodology consistent with the GHG Protocol.
 To obtain the data needed for this exercise, we collaborated with our lease-administration and facilities teams.
 We continue to refine our GHG reporting process.